 NEVs are defined as vehicles that can attain a maximum speed of 35 miles per hour (mph) and that must comply with the safety standards in Title 49 of the U.S. Code of Federal Regulations, section 571.500.
 NEVs may only be used on roadways that have a posted speed limit of 45 mph or less except to cross at an intersection.
 A county, municipality, or the Texas Department of Transportation may prohibit the operation of NEVs on a street or highway if the governing body determines that the prohibition is necessary in the interest of safety.
 (Reference Texas Statutes, Transportation Code 551.301-551.304)

-Plug-in electric vehicle owners in the Austin Energy service area may be eligible for a rebate of 50% of the cost to purchase and install a qualified Level 2 EVSE, up to $1,200.
-For additional information, see the Austin Energy Home Charging website.
+Austin Energy offers residential customers who own an electric vehicle a rebate of 50% of the cost to purchase and install a qualified Level 2 EV charging station, up to $1,200.
+For more information, see the Austin Energy Home Charging website.